unixorn/awesome-zsh-plugins/README.md

 - [uv-env](https://github.com/matthiasha/zsh-uv-env) - Automatically uses [uv](https://github.com/astral-sh/uv) to activate a virtual environment based on the current directory.
 - [uvenv](https://github.com/vincentto13/uvenv.plugin.zsh) - Extends the functionality of the original [oh-my-zsh](https://ohmyz.sh/) `venv` module.
 - [vagrant-box-wrapper](https://github.com/evanthegrayt/vagrant-box-wrapper) - A wrapper plugin for [vagrant](https://www.vagrantup.com/) that allows for calling `vagrant` commands from outside of the box directory.
 The plugin also ships with a few extra commands that help to manage more than one box, along with custom tab-completion.
+- [valet (A909M)](https://github.com/A909M/valet-zsh-plugin) - Works with both [Laravel Valet](https://laravel.com/docs/valet) and [Valet Linux](https://cpriego.github.io/valet-linux/) on Debian/Ubuntu.
+Provides intelligent autocompletion, helpful aliases, and utility functions to streamline your local development workflow.
-- [valet](https://github.com/NasirNobin/zsh-valet/) - Reads `.valetphprc` from the project root and will switch to that PHP version automatically.
+- [valet (NasirNobin)](https://github.com/NasirNobin/zsh-valet/) - Reads `.valetphprc` from the project root and will switch to that PHP version automatically.
 - [vanilli.sh](https://github.com/yous/vanilli.sh) - A lightweight start point of shell configuration.
 - [vapor](https://github.com/notf0und/zsh-vapor) - Laravel [vapor](https://github.com/laravel/vapor-cli) plugin for ZSH to help you to run `vapor` from anywhere in the project tree, with auto-completion!
 - [vcshr](https://github.com/aubreypwd/zsh-plugin-vcshr) - Help vcsh users require GitHub repositories using `vcsh` for auto-installation in `~/.zshrc`, etc.